Types-, Non-Types, and Templates as Template Parameters

 }

 Same story as before.
 Compare lines 1 and 2.
-When the compiler reads the name s.func (line 1) it decides to interpret it as non-type.
-This means the < sign stands for the comparison operator but not opening square bracket of the template argument of the generic method func.
-In this case, you have to specify that s.func is a template such as in line 2: s.template func
+When the compiler reads the name s.func (line 1), it interprets it as non-type.
+This means the < sign stands for the comparison operator but not opening the square bracket of the template argument of the generic method func.
+In this case, you must specify that s.func is a template, such as in line 2: s.template func

 Here is the essence of this post in one sentence: When you have a dependent name, use typename to specify that it is a type or .template to specify that it is a template.